 Abstract: Introduction: Personnel readiness is the major factor for implementation of Electronic Health Records [EHR].
 On the other hand, nurses play an important role to the delivery of care.
-This study aimed to determine factors influencing nurses' readiness to implement EHR.
-Methods: This descriptive - cross sectional study was conducted on the nurses in the teaching hospital affiliated to Golestan University of Medical Sciences in 2013.
+This study aimed to determine factors influencing nurses' readiness to implement EHRMethods: This descriptive - cross sectional study was conducted on the nurses in the teaching hospital affiliated to Golestan University of Medical Sciences in 2013.
 The data was collected by a valid and reliable structured questionnaire.
 Data was analyzed using Descriptive statistics.
 Results: Data analysis indicated that the factor of perception and awareness of the characteristics and advantages of EHR [4.76 +/- 0.45] had the highest score, whereas the factor of ensuring the security and confidentiality in the EHR [4.21 +/- 0.81] and participation in the design and implementation phase of EHR [4.29 +/- 0.71] had the lowest score.
-Conclusion: The most obvious finding to emerge from this study is that most nurses believe that awareness of benefits and understanding of EHR concepts, increases their readiness to implement EHR.
+Conclusion: The understanding of EHR concepts, increases their readiness to implement EHR.
 Thus, this issue should be considered by policy makers of information technologies.